 Minority Business Growth Loan Fund

-The Minority Business Growth Loan Fund provides access to capital for existing minority-owned businesses inside the City of Pittsburgh that are recovering from COVID-19 or growing.
+The Minority Business Growth Loan Fund provides access to capital for existing and growing minority-owned businesses inside the City of Pittsburgh.

 Program Terms and Conditions

 - Loan amount: Up to $100,000

 - Interest rate: The fixed rate is subject to underwriting but is below market rate.

 - Loan payment deferral period: Interest-only payments for 6 months, then principal and interest beginning in month 7

 - Fees: $350 Application fee and 3% due diligence fee